 Student involvement on campus is a vital part of learning and growing.
 On-campus organizations help students gain social networking skills and teamwork experiences.
 Student organizations allow students to build a sense of responsibility for their community and the world around them.
 Research shows that students who are involved in at least one student organization are more productive in their schoolwork; more satisfied with their college experience; and are believed to be more prepared for the workforce.

 Finally, student involvement is important because it allows students to gain experience in an area they find interesting.
-Extracurricular activities tell an employer that a student has leadership, time management and problem-solving skills; exactly the qualities they are looking for in an employee.
+Extracurricular activities tell an employer that a student has leadership, time management and problem-solving skills--qualities they are looking for in an employee.